INQUIRE ABOUT A COURSE

 FNS50217 Diploma of Accounting

-COURSE FLYER Course Description This qualification reflects professional accounting job roles in financial services and other industries, including tax agents, accounts payable and accounts receivable officers, payroll service providers, and employees performing a range of accounting tasks for organisations in a range of industries.
-Individuals in these roles apply solutions to a range of often [...]
+Course Description This qualification reflects professional accounting job roles in financial services and other industries, including tax agents, accounts payable and accounts receivable officers, payroll service providers, and employees performing a range of accounting tasks for organisations in a range of industries.
+Individuals in these roles apply solutions to a range of often complex problems, [...]

 FNS60217 Advanced Diploma of Accounting

-COURSE FLYER Course Description This qualification reflects the role of individuals working in accounting and seeking professional recognition, including tax agents, accounts managers and business analysts; and to employees performing a range of accounts management tasks for organisations in a range of industries.
-At this level individuals are expected to apply theoretical and technical skills [...]
+Course Description This qualification reflects the role of individuals working in accounting and seeking professional recognition, including tax agents, accounts managers and business analysts; and to employees performing a range of accounts management tasks for organisations in a range of industries.
+At this level individuals are expected to apply theoretical and technical skills in a [...]